Payum/Payum/src/Payum/Core/Resources/docs/your-order-integration.md

 ```

 To allow purchase using this Order we have to create payum's action.
-The action is like a driver between your domain and a payment gateway.
+The action is like a driver between your domain and a gateway.
-As an example we created a capture action that can capture order using foo payment.
+As an example we created a capture action that can capture order using foo gateway.

 ```php
 <?php